-The Steering Committee continues to believe that the original report has accurately recorded the opinions of those who have been prepared to express them, either during the original process or through informal and formal consultation since then.
-It continues to be a fact that not everyone replied to the questionnaire, not all of those who did reply answered all the questions and not everyone has expressed an opinion since the Report was published.
-Clearly, we cannot be certain that this report is fully representative of the views of the whole community, but it seems reasonable to conclude that it is likely that those who mind most about the environment in which they live have given us their comments.
+The Steering Committee believes that this report has accurately recorded the opinions of those who attended events and/or answered the questionnaire.
+But not everyone replied to the questionnaire and not all of those who did reply answered all the questions.
+We cannot be certain that this report is fully representative of the views of the whole community, but it is likely that those who mind most about the environment in which they live have given us their comments.